10 Worst Cities for Drunk Driving (2022) Report

 Our law firm engages in significant therapeutic efforts for our clients, from treating service-related trauma like PTSD to providing addiction counseling and medical intervention to help people with a history of DWI move on toward a better life.

-In terms of marketing, our materials emphasize the cost of a DWI defense compared to the cost of avoiding drunk driving.
+In terms of marketing, our materials emphasize the cost of a DWI defense compared to avoiding drunk driving.
 We even give out free Lyft and Uber codes at events where people are likely to drink excessively.

 Structural issues such as poor transportation options and a lack of public health resources, both for addiction and mental health, are major challenges.
 These problems exacerbate cultural issues because they serve as an excuse to perpetuate dangerous conduct.